 DCAT – Software

 The Windows® based DCATSoftware is available in various independently usable modules, and is operable either traditionally, using mouse and keyboard, or on multi- touch notebooks/pads by finger or pen.
-The modern user interface is highly customizable and offers every user an individual and ideally suited overview during measurements.
+The modern user interface is multilingual (English, German, Chinese), highly customisable and offers every user an individual and ideally suited overview during measurements.

 The comprehensive integrated help function includes explanations for the measurement procedures and used calculations and supports the user in setting up measurement parameters.
 With previously created measurement templates “1-click-measurements” can be easily carried out and the automatic storage of every measurement ensures that no data is lost.
 Individually designed measurement reports present all results in the best possible way.